grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Ok, so far so good, but now we have two classes of fake objects to create (and chances are we will need even more).
-Any method added to the `OrderDatabase` interface must also be added to each of these fake objects.
+Any method added to the `OrderDatabase` interface must also be added to each of these fake classes.
 We can spare some coding by making our mocks a little more generic so that their behavior can be configured using lambda expressions:

 ```csharp
 public class ConfigurableOrderDatabase : OrderDatabase